 She was torn.
-She wanted to see exactly what the garments looked like, and possibly try them on.
+She wanted to see exactly what the garments looked like, and maybe try them on.
 But part of her could not help thinking of the last time she had worn something indecent in front of Jane—what it had let to… that corset in Stanley's tavern, the night they caught Hoyt.
 At the time it had seemed like a victory, but ultimately wound up leading to the most terrifying hour of both their lives.
 Still… in a way, that was what had helped bring them even closer together.
 Maura knew she was probably over-analyzing, and it was giving her a headache.

 So she left the box unattended on the bed, choosing to settle down on the sofa to read Jane Eyre for a couple of hours.

 It wasn't until a little after nine o'clock that Maura heard a carriage outside.
-Typically this just signaled somebody driving past on their way to or from Green Forge, but then she heard it stop.
+Usually this just signaled somebody driving past on their way to or from Green Forge, but then she heard it stop.
 Two voices were muffled by their distance, and if there had been any doubt as to who they belonged to, it was confirmed when Maura heard Jo Friday barking like a maniac outside.
 It was the bark she reserved for Jane.
-At this realization, Jane Eyre literally went flying out of Maura's hands (only just missing the fireplace) as the doctor's heart hammered in anticipation and she hurried for the door.
+At this realization, Jane Eyre went flying out of Maura's hands (only just missing the fireplace) as the doctor's heart hammered in anticipation and she hurried for the door.

 Maura opened it in time to see Jane jumping out of Korsak's carriage, and when her feet hit the ground, her eyes met Maura's.
 Her face split into a wide grin that Maura knew she was returning in full force.
 As much as Jane had been looking forward to this moment, she still felt unprepared for the burst of pure delight that exploded in her chest and shot out to every particle in her body at the sight of Maura waiting for her.
 Without so much as a backwards glance at Korsak, Jane ran for the house, throwing her hat further into the yard for Jo Friday to go chase.

 Noticing that Jane hadn't even slowed down once she reached the porch, Maura laughed and took a precautionary step back inside.
-For her part, Jane was somewhat aware of the fact that Korsak had yet to fully turn his carriage around—so once Jane reached the threshold, she kicked the door shut behind her before immediately picking Maura up into a bear hug.
+For her part, Jane was somewhat aware of the fact that Korsak had yet to fully turn his carriage around—so once Jane reached the threshold, she kicked the door shut behind her before picking Maura up into a bear hug.
 Maura laughed in surprised joy when her feet left the floor as Jane swung her around.

 "Oh, if you ain't a sight for sore eyes!"
 Jane hollered, clenching Maura even tighter before finally setting her down.
 "And sore arms," she added, running her hands along said limbs as Maura's grip went to Jane's waist.
 With the hint of a cocky grin, Jane leaned down, whispering "and sore lips" before capturing Maura's in a kiss.

 The sensation was better than either of them had remembered, and Maura whimpered into the kiss, bringing her arms up and around Jane's neck.
-Even still, she broke it off fairly quickly, opting to focus all her energy on clutching Jane as tightly to her as possible.
-Even considering her tendency to get emotional about things, Maura was sincerely surprised to feel tears of relief leaking out of her eyes.
+Even still, she broke it off quickly, opting to focus all her energy on clutching Jane as close to her as possible.
+Even considering her tendency to get emotional about things, Maura was surprised to feel tears of relief leaking out of her eyes.

-"Darling, I missed you so much," she sniffed, her breath catching when Jane gently kissed her cheek, then her neck.
+"Darling, I missed you so much," she sniffed, her breath catching when Jane kissed her cheek, then her neck.